Rules

 RULE 12.2 PERSONS AUTHORIZED TO DRILL WELLS AND INSTALL PUMPS:

-A. Only persons who are licensed water well drillers, in good standing with the Department of Licensing and Regulation Texas Water Well Drillers Board and whose licenses are verified with the District are allowed to commercially drill water wells within the District.
+A. Only persons who are licensed water well drillers, in good standing with the Texas Department of Licensing and Regulation or its successor, and whose licenses are verified with the District are allowed to commercially drill water wells within the District.
 License verification with the District shall be on forms provided by the District and be in accordance with and contain information called for in the form of verification.
-Owners may personally drill water wells on their own property provided wells are completed according to State and District completion requirements.
+Notwithstanding the foregoing, owners may personally drill water wells on their own property provided wells are completed according to State and District completion requirements.

 RULE 13.
 TRANSPORTATION OF GROUNDWATER OUT OF THE DISTRICT